-VOUCHER (rental voucher).
+VOUCHER (rental voucher, housing choice voucher).
 A document issued by a PHA to a family selected for admission to the voucher program.
 This document describes the program and the procedures for PHA approval of a unit selected by the family.
 The voucher also states the obligations of the family under the program.